Bill13579/beltout/README.md

 It can't be changed because it is *dictated by your head shape, throat shape, shape of your nose, etc.* With a bunch of training you can alter a lot of qualities about your voice, but someone with a mid-heavy face might always be louder and have a distinct "shouty" quality to their voice, while others might always have a rumbling low tone.

-The model's job, and its *only* job, is to change *this* part. *Everything else is left to the original performance.* This is different from most models you might have come across before, where the model is allowed to freely change everything about an original performance, subtly adding an intonation here, subtly increasing the sharpness of a word there, to fit the timbre.
+The model's job, and its *only* job, is to change *this* part. *Everything else is left to the original performance.* This is different from most models you might have come across before, where the model is allowed to freely change everything about an original performance, subtly adding an intonation here, subtly increasing the sharpness of a word there, subtly sneak in a breath here, to fit the timbre.
 This model does not do that, disciplining itself to strictly change only the timbre part.

 So the way the model operates, is that it takes 192 numbers representing a unique voice/timbre, and also a random voice recording, and produces a new voice recording with that timbre applied, and *only* that timbre applied, leaving the rest of the performance entirely to the user.

 **Now for the original, slightly more technical explanation of the model:**

-It is explicitly different from existing voice-to-voice Voice Cloning models, in the way that it is not just entirely unconcerned with modifying anything other than timbre, but is even more importantly *entirely unconcerned with the specific timbre to map into* while still maintaining that separation of timbre and all other controllable performance details.
+It is explicitly different from existing voice-to-voice Voice Cloning models, in the way that it is not just entirely unconcerned with modifying anything other than timbre, but is even more importantly *entirely unconcerned with the specific timbre to map into* while still maintaining that separation between timbre and all other controllable performance details.
 The goal of the model is to learn how differences in vocal cords and head shape and all of those factors that contribute to the immutable timbre of a voice affects delivery of vocal intent *in general*, so that it can guess how the same performance will sound out of such a different base physical timbre.

 This model represents timbre as just a list of 192 numbers, the **x-vector**.
 Taking this in along with your audio recording, the model creates a new recording, guessing how the same vocal sounds and intended effect would have sounded coming out of a different vocal cord.